-The TEAM W Month Workbook is a publication of Pathways.org.
-TEAM W: That Every Ability May Worship raises awareness to the gifts received when worshippers of all abilities are welcomed and can participate in their faith communities.
-Information, educational materials and grants are provided to congregations of all faith traditions across the U.S. to promote access, welcome and belonging for parishioners of all abilities.
+The Inclusion Awareness Day Workbook is a publication of Pathways.org Open Hearts, Open Minds.
+The program is dedicated to raising awareness to the gifts received when worshippers of all abilities can participate in their faith communities.
+It provides information, educational materials and grants to congregations of all faith traditions to promote access and inclusion in worship.